EDIorg/data-package-best-practices/README.md

 ## Anticipated workflow
 Details are being worked out.
 A workflow such as the below allows for review of drafts, with a public-facing view created after that review.
-It also allows for some sections to be exposed as citable PDFs if necessary.
+It also allows for some sections to be exposed as citable PDFs if necessary (e.g., for the EML BP doc).
 1. edit markdown
 1. review, e.g. by BP committee
 1. build book(s)